bravecollective/neucore-beanstalk/README.md

 ## Deploy/Update

 - Adjust the version in `deploy.sh` to an existing release
-- Then commit and execute: `eb deploy`,
+- Then commit and execute: `eb deploy`

+You can also create a distribution with the `dist.sh` script from the main neucore repository, add that file here and deploy that.
+For example:
+- add the file `neucore-1198402.tar.gz`
+- set version to `1198402`
-  or only: `git add . && eb deploy --staged`
+- `git add . && eb deploy --staged --message "commit 1198402"`